-How Are Individual Student Needs Met through the College Support Program (CSP)?
+How Are Individual Student Needs Met through the CSP?

 The CSP coordinator and the student have an initial meeting each semester to identify the student’s needs and interests.
-With support from the CSP coordinator, the student develops goals that will build their academic, social, executive functioning, and/or life skills.
+With support from the CSP coordinator, the student develops goals that will build his/her academic, social, executive functioning, and/or life skills.
 The CSP coordinator and the student meet once or more per week throughout the semester to review the student’s progress, build skills, and address new areas of concern.
 In addition to meetings, the CSP coordinator, students, and peer mentors use email, text messages, and/or phone calls to keep in touch and monitor students' progress.

 How Do Students with Autism Spectrum Disorders Get Connected with the Resources of Such a Large University?

-The CSP coordinator will assist the student in identifying the services they may need, ensure that the student makes contact with the correct office, and then provide follow-through support as needed.
+The CSP coordinator will assist the student in identifying the services s/he may need, ensure that the student makes contact with the correct office, and then provide follow-through support as needed.

 Do You Foster Social Integration into the College Community?

 Yes.
-This is done through matching each student with one or more peer mentors, and making sure the student is interfacing with university faculty and staff, using course-specific chat rooms, and joining clubs and interest groups.
+This is done through matching each student with one or more peer mentors, making sure the student is interfacing with university faculty and staff, using course-specific chat rooms, and joining clubs and interest groups.

 Who Are the Peer Mentors?